ssea-lab/BugTriage/DFATPL/README.md

 ## Data description

-DFATPL_Eclipse contains two files "history&tp" and "input_data", which are the datasets for experiments of Eclipse project in the paper.
-The file DFATPL_Mozilla contains the data used for experiments of Mozilla project.
+DFATPL_Eclipse contains two files "history&tp" and "input_data", which are the datasets for experiments of Eclipse project in [our paper].
+The file DFATPL_Mozilla contains the datasets applied for experiments of Mozilla project.

 ```
-1. history&tp -- the history and tossing path of 200000 bug reports for Eclipse project.
+1. history&tp -- the history and tossing path of bug reports.

 (a) Bughistory_filter -- This dataset contains the changing history ("When", "Who", "What", "Added", "Removed") of a bug report.
 This dataset is filtered from "Bughistory.rar" by exacting the "What" filed with "Assignee", "Status" and "Resolution".
-Data details of BugID 35:
+Data details of BugID=35 in Eclipse project:
 When	 	 	 	 	 Who	 	 	 	 What	 	 	 Added	 	 	 Removed
 2001-10-12 16:36:59 EDT	jean-michel_lemieux	Assignee	Michael_Valenta	Jean-Michel_Lemieux
 2001-10-12 16:36:59 EDT	jean-michel_lemieux	Status	NEW	ASSIGNED